 Unique enrichment experiences include:

-An American History Study Tour course in winter term of the first year, during which Fellows visit pre-revolutionary war historical sites along the Eastern seaboard, such as Boston and Philadelphia.
+An American History Study Tour course in winter term of the first year, during which Fellows visit pre-Revolutionary War historical sites along the Eastern seaboard, such as Boston and Philadelphia.
 As a result of this experience, they listen to historical interpretation and learn to critically assess the values and motivations of the interpreters.

-A semester abroad during the spring of sophomore year, Fellows study at the School of Education Center at the University of Otago in Dunedin, New Zealand.
+A semester abroad during the spring of sophomore year, Fellows study at the Dr. Jo Watts Williams School of Education Center at the University of Otago in Dunedin, New Zealand.
 Fellows complete two education courses, one of which includes a five-week, full-time teaching placement in a local school.
 Fellows are provided airfare support.
 World language majors will study for a semester in a country appropriate to their language study.

 Leadership experience in Washington, D.C. during winter term of junior year, during which Fellows participate in two weeks of political science seminars to gain an understanding of political context for and the role of media in educational decision-making.
 They learn from leading journalists, White House personnel, and politicians about the workings of the federal government and how to become leaders in educational advocacy.
 During the third week of the winter term, Fellows return to Elon for a series of education policy-related experiences at the state and local level.